rupangdalai/CodSoft/README.md

 Here is a list of the tasks I have completed during the internship period.

-### Task 1: Credit Card Fraud Detectiopn
+### Task 1: Credit Card Fraud Detection
-* *Description:* This models predicts the accuray of fraud detection and gives a fastest way to recognize frauds on the Credit Card Transactions.
+* *Description:* This models predicts the accuracy of fraud detection and gives a fastest way to recognize frauds on the Credit Card Transactions.
 * *Repository:* [https://github.com/rupangdalai/CodSoft]

-### Task 2: [Enter Task 2 Title Here - e.g., Spam SMS Detection]
+### Task 2: Customer Churn Prediction
-* *Description:* A brief overview of the task, the problem statement, and the dataset used.
+* *Description:* This models predicts the Customers Churn based on the previous data and credit score give a very fast solution for the recommendation for the churn prediction for the customers.
-* *Repository:* [Link to the GitHub repository for this specific task]
+* *Repository:*

 ### Task 3: [Enter Task 3 Title Here - e.g., Credit Card Fraud Detection]
 * *Description:* A brief overview of the task, the problem statement, and the dataset used.